danguita/rails-starter-box/README.md

 * NodeJS as ExecJS runtime

-* Acceptance testing dependences (capybara-webkit)
+* Acceptance testing dependencies (capybara-webkit)

 * RVM (with ruby 1.9.3 and 1.8.7 installed)